Bizarrespace/CPSC471/midterm1/handout 4.md

 # Handout 4
 1) <b>What are nodal, queuing, transmission, processing, and propagation delays?</b>
-  * <u>Nodal delay</u>: total delay at a node, time taken for processing, queuing, transmission, and propagation
+  * <ins>Nodal delay</ins>: total delay at a node, time taken for processing, queuing, transmission, and propagation
-  * <u>Queuing delay</u>: time a packet spends in a routing queues of a node waiting for its turn to be processed
+  * <ins>Queuing delay</ins>: time a packet spends in a routing queues of a node waiting for its turn to be processed
-  * <u>Transmission delay</u>: Time required to push all packet's bits into the link, depened on the packet's length and link's transmission rate
+  * <ins>Transmission delay</ins>: Time required to push all packet's bits into the link, depened on the packet's length and link's transmission rate
-  * <u>Processing delay</u>: Time taken to examine packet's header and determine where to direct packet
+  * <ins>Processing delay</ins>: Time taken to examine packet's header and determine where to direct packet
-  * <u>Propagation delay</u>: Time takes for bit to travel from sender to receiver, dependent on the distance between the two and progagation speed.
+  * <ins>Propagation delay</ins>: Time takes for bit to travel from sender to receiver, dependent on the distance between the two and progagation speed.
 2)  <b>What is the difference between progagation and transmission delays?</b>
   * Propagation is from sender to receiver, so the entire distance traveled, whiel transmission delay is only referring to time it takes to push all packet's bits into the link.
   * Prop depeneds on distnace between sender and receiver, and prop speed.